ExpressLRS/Docs/docs/hardware/crystal-frequency-error.md

  - For SX1280/1281, **USE 52 MHZ XO RATED 10 PPM TOLERANCE, 10 PF LOAD CAPACITANCE.**
  - Do not add unnecessary extra load capacitors.
 If you add the extra caps for the frequency fine-tune, please **VERIFY THE FREQUENCY ACCURACY WITH YOUR FINAL PRODUCT** (for every new batch).
 The detailed procedure is described in this document.

+### The ultimate solution -- TCXO
+TCXO (Temperature Compensated Crystal Oscillator) is a special kind of crystal oscillator, which equips a temperature-compensation circuit inside the package.
+Unfortunately, TCXO could not be a drop-in replacement for a normal XO, as it requires additional circuitry and needs a redesign of the module.
+Please refer to SX1280 reference design (part 15.2, Application Design with optional TCXO) to apply.

+The advantage of TCXO over a normal XO is its frequency accuracy and stability.
+Usually, the frequency tolerance of a TCXO is <2 ppm, while the error of a *good* XO is limited to about 10 ppm.
+While a good XO is totally fine for ELRS operations (it can tolerate up to 50 ppm relative errors), a TCXO could be a silver bullet to eliminate the frequency offset issue entirely.

 ## Frequency error measurement

 So far, we have established two ways of measuring the XO frequency error: